Sreethan1611/Heravia01/README.md

-Heravia – AI-Powered Navigator for the AI Landscape Heravia is a curated AI discovery tool that helps users find the right AI products and tools based on their specific needs.
-It serves as an intelligent, user-guided navigator through the ever-growing ecosystem of AI websites, APIs, and platforms.
+Heravia – AI-Powered Navigator for the AI Landscape Heravia is an AI discovery tool that assists users in locating AI platforms and products according to their requirements.
+Through the rapidly expanding AI ecosystem of websites, APIs, and platforms, it serves as an intelligent, user-guided navigator.

 Features
-AI Tool Search & Discovery – Users can describe what they want, and Heravia recommends relevant AI tools or platforms.
+AI Tool Search & Discovery: Heravia suggests appropriate AI tools or platforms based on user descriptions.
-Fusion AI Integration – Combines multiple AI models to improve result accuracy and relevance.
-Categorized Results – Groups tools based on functionality (e.g., image generation, summarization, coding assistants, etc.)
-Simple, Minimalist UI – Optimized for both desktop and mobile use.
+Fusion AI Integration: Enhances accuracy and relevance by combining outputs from two different AI models.
+Clean and responsive, minimalist user interface that functions on desktop and mobile devices.
-Dark Mode - Switch to dark and light modes with a click of a button.
+Dark Mode: Easily switch between the dark and light modes.

 How to Use
-Visit the Heravia web app.
+Check out the Heravia app (heravia.onrender.com).
-Type what kind of AI service you’re looking for (e.g., "summarize YouTube videos").
+Type in the type of AI service you want (for example, "summarize YouTube videos").
-Let Heravia suggest tools, platforms, or resources that fit your needs.
+Allow Heravia to recommend resources, platforms, or tools based on your needs.
-Explore the recommended links directly.
+Examine the suggested links in detail.

 Motivation
-It's overwhelming how quickly the AI landscape is growing.
-Heravia was created to make AI discovery easier for developers, students, and creators.
-Heravia can help you find specialized APIs, coding assistance, or AI art.
+Finding the right tool can be overwhelming due to the rapid growth of the AI space.
+Heravia was developed to help developers, students, and creators find specialized APIs, coding tools, or AI art platforms in minutes rather than hours.

 Tech Stack
-Python + Flask (backend)
+Backend: Python + Flask
-HTML/CSS/JSON (frontend)
+Frontend: HTML, CSS, JSON, Javascript
-GroqAI API + Serper Search API
+APIs: GroqAI API + Serper Search API

+Development:
+Short weekend coding sessions were used to create Heravia while juggling university entrance preparation and long school hours.
+Examples of open-source Flask and API usage were used to modify some of the code logic and API integrations.
+The project required UI modifications, integration, and customization to meet Heravia's needs.

 Credits
-Created by Sreethan CK.
-Built during intense university prep weekends with a vision to simplify access to AI for everyone.
+Creator: Sreethan CK
+ChatGPT helped in debugging.
+Inspiration: The need for a simpler and clutter-free way to navigate AI tools.

 Disclaimer
-Tool suggestions are generated using public AI search.
-Always check official documentation before using any recommended tool or API.
+Tool recommendations are generated via AI-powered search using publicly available sources.
+Always verify details on official websites before using any suggested API, platform, or service.